notimewaste/blog/open/index.md

 ---

-Below are my Open sourced projects
+Below are my Open sourced projects and Contributions

 ### 1.TestStack

 Testing Framework based on BDD principles in Ruby ,available on <a href="https://github.com/irfanah/TestStack">github</a> to

-* Implement tests for products Web , Mobile and API's with one interfaces
+* Implement tests for products Web,Mobile and API's with one interfaces
 * Executable-specifications and live documentation of features with cucumber
 * Functional and performance tests
-* Execute tests as docker containers
+* Execute tests over **docker** containers or Cloud infrastructure or Locally

 ###  2.Design Patterns in Testing

 To Explore and Implement ,design patterns in test automation

+### 3.Poltergeist ,PhantomJS Driver

+BugFixes

+### 4.Docker-Selenium

+Docker Images for Selenium Grid and Standalone